upgini/upgini/README.md

 [![Gitter Сommunity](https://img.shields.io/badge/gitter-@upgini-teal.svg?logo=gitter)](https://gitter.im/upgini/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) -->
 ## ❔ Overview

-**Upgini** is a simple feature search & enrichment library in Python.
-With Upgini, you spend less time on external data search and feature engineering, which will be done for you automatically.
-Just use your labeled dataset to initiate search through thousands of features and data sources, including public datasets and scraped data shared by Data science community.
-Only the relevant features that improve prediction power of your ML model are returned.
+**Upgini** is a Python data enrichment library that automatically finds only relevant features to improve performance of ML model.
+It searches through thousands of features and data sources, including public datasets and scraped data shared by Data science community.
+Save your time on external data search and engineering, just use your labeled dataset to initiate search and Upgini will do the rest.

 **Motivation:** for most supervised ML models external data & features boost accuracy significantly better than any hyperparameters tuning.
 But lack of automated and time-efficient search tools for external data blocks massive adoption of external features in ML pipelines.
 We want radically simplify features search and delivery to make external data a standard approach.
 Like a hyperparameter tuning for machine learning nowadays.

-**Mission:** Democratize access to data sources for data science community
+**Mission:** Democratize access to data sources for data science community.

 ## 🚀 Awesome features
 ⭐️ Automatically find only relevant features that *give accuracy improvement for ML model*.
-Not just correlated with target variable, what 9 out of 10 cases gives zero accuracy improvement for real-world ML case
+Not just correlated with target variable, what 9 out of 10 cases gives zero accuracy improvement
-⭐️ Calculate *accuracy metrics and uplifts* if you'll enrich your existing ML model with external features
+⭐️ Calculate *accuracy metrics and uplifts* after enrichment existing ML model with external features
 ⭐️ Check the stability of accuracy gain from external data on out-of-time intervals and verification datasets.
 Mitigate risks of unstable external data dependencies in ML pipeline
 ⭐️ Curated and updated data sources, including public datasets and community-shared data
 ⭐️ Easy to use - single request to enrich training dataset with [*all of the keys at once*](#-search-key-types-we-support-more-to-come):
 <table>
   <tr>
     <td> date / datetime </td>